-Olivier Jolliet is a Professor in Impact and Risk Modeling at the School of Public Health of the University of Michigan.
-His research and teaching programs aim (1) to assess the life cycle risks and benefits of products and emerging technologies and (2) to model population-based exposure, intake fractions and pharmacokinetics for outdoor and indoor emissions.
+Dr. Olivier Jolliet is Professor of Impact and Risk Modeling at the School of Public Health of the University of Michigan.
+His research and teaching programs aim a) to assess the life cycle risks and benefits of products and emerging technologies and b) to model population-based exposure, intake fractions and pharmacokinetics for outdoor and indoor emissions.
 Dr. Jolliet has a large experience in impact modeling and in the Life Cycle Assessment of a large range of products.
-He co-initiated the UNEP (United Nation Environment Programme)/SETAC Life Cycle Initiative and is one of the developers of the USEtox model for the comparative assessment of chemicals.
-He is a founding member of the University of Michigan Risk Science Center.
-Dr. Jolliet received a Master's degree and a Ph.D. in Physics in 1988 from the Swiss Federal Institute of Technology Lausanne (EPFL).
-He worked as a postdoc at the Silsoe Research Institute (GB) and as a visiting scholar at MIT and Berkeley.
-From 1999 to 2005, he was assistant professor at the EPFL (Switzerland).
+He co-initiated the UNEP (United Nation Environment Programme)/SETAC Life Cycle Initiative and is one of the developer of the USEtox model for the comparative assessment of chemicals.

+He founding member of the University of Michigan Risk Science Center.
+Dr. Jolliet obtained a Master's degree and Ph.D. in Physics in 1988 at the Swiss Federal Institute of Technology Lausanne (EPFL).
+He worked as a postdoc at the Silsoe Research Institute (GB) and as a visiting scholar at MIT and Berkeley (USA).
+Between 1999 and 2005, he was assistant professor at the EPFL (Switzerland).